rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ## Step 1: Service-Level ACLs for TCP Protocol

 With this feature, every database service can have its own access control list (ACL) and the ACL is based on IPs.
+An access control list in Oracle is a list of access control entries to restrict the hosts that are allowed to connect to the Oracle database.

 Because each pluggable database is a different service, this feature enables different pluggable databases to have different ACLs.
 These ACLs are enforced by the listener.
 Access to a pluggable database service is enabled only for IPs that are permitted through an ACL.

 This functionality is part of Oracle Multitenant since database version 12.2.